lgozasht/COVID-19-Lab-Specific-Bias-Filter/README.md

 Lab Specific Bias Filter Usage:

 Make sure that parsimony_per_site_analysis.py and sequenceAnalyzer.py are in the same directory.
+We provide the files we used when running the program.

 python3 parsimony_per_site_analysis.py [options] -m [Path to GISAID metadata file] -p [Path to Nextrain parsimony file] -v [Path to VCF file] -o [Path to output directory]